 THE recipe for a happy life, one of the 'keys' to Waking Up Eager, is to be able to be able to say that this statement is true for you: "I live on my own terms, not by the rules and preferences of others."
-(This Statement is 1 of 13 in the Re-Calibrate Daily, a WUE Habit, Free Quiz.)

 I struggled with "living a life on my own terms, and not by the rules and preferences of others" initially, but over time I've gotten better at it.
 The more I find ways to live my life according to my interests and strengths, the better I feel.
 And this helps me bring a 'better version of myself' to all interactions - personally and professionally.